When red flags look pink

-I’ve joked with friends before that when you really like someone, those red flags don’t look red at all.
+I’ve joked with friends that when you really like someone, red flags don’t look red at all.
 Sometimes they look pink.
 Or burgundy.
 Faded.
 Less urgent.
 Easy to excuse.

-In the moment, overlooking them feels better than facing the truth.
-Especially when those red flags haven’t yet touched you personally.
-Maybe they show up in how someone treats others or mishandles situations.
-I convinced myself—he wouldn’t treat me that way.
+In the moment, overlooking them feels safer than facing the truth—especially when they haven’t touched you directly.
+Maybe they show up in how he treats others or how he handles conflict.
+I convinced myself: he wouldn’t treat me that way.

-It’s so tempting to focus on the positives.
+It’s tempting to focus on the good.
 To remind yourself that no one is perfect.
-That every relationship requires compromise.
+That relationships require compromise.
 That love means patience and grace.

-But the truth is: red flags don’t fade—they intensify.
-And love isn’t meant to blind you to yourself.
+But here’s the truth: red flags don’t fade, they intensify.
+And love should never blind you to yourself.

 I’m still unpacking my rationale.
-Still trying to understand why I allowed things that didn't sit right with me to slide for so long.
-But part of that work means turning inward and looking at my history, my patterns, my upbringing, and my fears.
+Still trying to understand why I let so many things slide.
+That work has forced me to turn inward and examine my patterns, my upbringing, and my fears.

-More importantly, it means defining what my red flags are.
-Not just the textbook examples, but the things that make me feel unsettled, unsafe, unheard.
-Instead of rationalizing or minimizing, I’m learning to honor my discomfort.
-To walk away when something doesn’t feel right, no matter how charming the package is.
-Because I finding that I’m worth protecting.
+More importantly, I’m learning to define my red flags—not just the textbook ones, but the moments that leave me feeling unsafe, unseen, or unsettled.
+Instead of rationalizing, I’m learning to honor my discomfort.
+To walk away when something doesn’t feel right, no matter how charming the package.

 I’ve come too far and survived too much to ignore my intuition again.
-And while I still want to be open to connection, I now know that openness means nothing without boundaries for any relationship.
+And while I still want to be open to connection, I now know that openness means nothing without boundaries.

 At this point in my life, I can’t afford to carry one more invisible wound.
 So I’m choosing to move forward with discernment, self-trust, and a vow to never confuse red for pink again.